i-nura-l/OOP/README.md

 ### 🗃️ Assignment - 8: Employee Database (CRUD with SQLite)
 Python app for managing employee data using OOP and SQLite.
 Includes `Employee` and `EmployeeDAO` classes for full CRUD operations.
 Tested via a `main.py` script.
 Includes table screenshots and sample outputs.

+### 📐 Assignment - 9: 3D Shape Modeling with Abstraction
+Demonstrates abstraction and polymorphism through a hierarchy of 3D shapes (`Sphere`, `Cylinder`, and `Cube`) inheriting from an abstract base class `Shape3D`.
+Each shape implements its own method for calculating surface area and volume.

 ---